Samland-Gov/website-v3/content/guides/government/what-is-samland.md

 ## Community and Culture

-Despite its small size and limited activity, Samland fosters a unique online culture and community.
-Members often engage in discussions, develop their own customs, and contribute to the micronation's evolving identity.
+Samland fosters a unique online culture and community.
+Members engage in discussions, develop their own customs, and contribute to the micronation's evolving identity.

 ## Get Involved

-If you're interested in exploring the world of virtual micronations or becoming a part of Samland's growing community, feel free to join us and be a part of our unique online experiment.
+If you're interested in exploring the world of virtual micronations or becoming a part of Samland's growing community, feel free to join us and be a part of our unique online nation.